marcello-oliveira/marcello-oliveira/README.md

 Creating value from electricity.
-Motivated to improve the time and space usage to make any life easier.
+Motivated to improve the time and space usage, and make any life easier.